For stormwater engineers · Permeable pavement BMP

 Stormwater design properties

-Reference data for stormwater engineers preparing infiltration calculations, BMP sizing, and treatment train design.
-Project-specific values depend on subgrade infiltration rate, contributing drainage area, and reservoir storage depth.
+Reference data for infiltration calculations, BMP sizing, and treatment train design.

 ParameterFlexus valueReference / notes